MichaelCurrin/github-reporting-py/README.md

 - Github account
 - Github API token with access to repos
+- Internet connection
 - Python 3

 ## Documentation

-See the following guides for this project.
-Instructions only cover a Unix-style environment.
+See the following guides so you can use this project to generate some reports for yourself on users or repos you are interested in.
+Note that these only cover the case of a Unix-style environment.

 - [Installation](/docs/installation.md)
 - [Usage](/docs/usage.md)